Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 Once they have created something they want to keep, glue the leaves and other items on paper.
 To prep for the activity, enlarge the leaf collage template (provided below) and glue it down on heavier cardstock or construction paper.
 Allow the collages to dry completely before hanging.

-Book: Red Leaf, Yellow Leaf
+Books About Leaves: Red Leaf, Yellow Leaf

 Red Leaf, Yellow Leaf by Lois Ehlert is a great book for teaching children about the life cycle of a tree.
 It captures what it is like for a tree to be transplanted and raised in a new location.